intamixx/matnn/README.md

 Website https://matnn.intamixx.uk:9090/upload
-Provide a simple web frontend for the API using nodejs, expressjs, multer, fetch etc
+Provide a simple web frontend for the API using nodejs, expressjs, multer, fetch etc Kueue scheduler is controlled and queried by fastapi backend.

 Uses musicnn to determine genres of music uploaded using API or website.
 Uses Kueue (https://kueue.sigs.k8s.io) to schedule musicnn pods work loads and return result to API.